7 Things That Trip Up Male Dog Indoor Potty Training in India

 7. Giving up after two days because "he just won't use it"

 Two days is nothing.
 Male dogs are scent-driven and habit-driven.
-The indoor potty is asking him to override a deeply wired behaviour — going outside, or at least near an exit.
-That rewiring takes 2–3 weeks of consistent placement, consistent reward, and not moving the potty around every time you rearrange the living room.
+The indoor potty is asking him to override a deeply wired behaviour, going outside, or at least near an exit.
+That rewiring takes 2-3 weeks of consistent placement, consistent reward, and not moving the potty around every time you rearrange the living room.
+We also make framed portrait prints if you want them on the wall properly.

 Most dog parents who say indoor potties "don't work" stopped before the scent association had time to form.
 The first week looks like failure.
 The second week looks like progress.
 The third week looks like a habit.